 - Putting the RV dishwasher in

-- Teeing off of the plastic hot water line with enough adapters to connect both the hot water for the sink and the hot water for the RV dishwasher
+- Teeing off of the plastic hot water line with enough adapters to connect both the hot water for the sink and the hot water for the RV dishwasher and zip tying it to the drain pipes to provide strain relief

 - Secure the RV dishwasher by screwing it into the cabinetry in the front